Submissions

 Formatting Guidelines for Manuscripts

 JIBS journal only accepts articles written in English.
-English manuscripts should use the "Times New Roman" font with a font size of 12-point.
-Research article manuscripts, including references, should not exceed a total length of 8,000 words.
-Review papers have more flexibility in format and length, typically being less than 7,500 words, including references.
-It is important to note that English articles from corresponding authors who are non-native English speakers should include a supplemental document verifying that a qualified native English speaker or an allowed organization has proofread the article.
+English manuscripts should use the "Times New Roman" font with a 12-point font size.
+It is important to note that English articles from corresponding non-native English speakers authors should include a supplemental document verifying that a qualified native English speaker or an allowed organization has proofread the article.
 All manuscripts must be submitted as five separate files.

 1. Cover letter file